-You did a great job finding websites that were relevant to your search.
-You found a lot of interesting information about those strange animals, but is any of it real?
-You and your partner have five minutes to decide which of these animals are real, and which are made up.
-For each of your decisions you'll need some supporting evidence that shows why your source websites are either trustworthy, or untrustworthy.
+You did a great job finding websites that wererelevant to your search.
+You found a lot of interesting information about decisions you'll need some supporting evidence that shows why your source websites are either trustworthy, or untrustworthy.

-Search: Give students five more minutes to look through their source sites to try to figure out whether or not they're trustworthy.
+Ŷ Search: Give students five more minutes to look through their source sites to try to figure out whether or not they're trustworthy.

 Share: Allow each pair to share out their assessment of trustworthy and untrustworthy sites.
 Push students to give detailed reasons for why they trust a site or not, and keep track of them on the board.
-Once all of the pairs have had a chance to share, reveal the that the Tree Octopus was the only fake
+Once all of the pairs have had a chance to share, reveal the that the Tree Octopus was the only fake animal.
+Depending on how accurate your students were, consider visiting the site as a class to explore some of the clues that it's not guite